HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     examine potential transcription factor binding sites that frequently occur at HS sites.
     Here, paired-end information is not required and can be treated as single-end.
-To get a pileup of signal directly over the cut site, we provide a negative shift value (to shift the alignment start in the 3' direction instead) and then extend only a small distance.
+To get a pileup of signal directly over the cut site, we provide a negative shift value (to shift the alignment start in the 5' direction or upstream) and then extend twice the absolute shift value.
 For example

-        --shift=-25 \
+        --shift -25 \
-        --extend 50 \
+        --size 50 \

 # Interpretation and advanced analysis